Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Select the More tools submenu.

-- Then select the Clear browsing data option to open the utility shown directly below.
+- Then select the Clear browsing data option.

 - Select the Cached images and files checkbox.